-Photos: Gabriela Caldeira Cabral e Beatriz Santamaría
+Photos: Gabriela Caldeira Cabral and Beatriz Santamaría

 Now, as the fire extinguishes, bent by the rain and the strength of people’s arms, I ponder on what is said after this.